 To be an owner of a Tea Estate has always been aspirational for people.
-I think it still continues to be though the corporations rather than individuals now own most estates.
-North East part of India, particularly eastern Assam and area around Darjeeling produce more than 20% of world’s tea.
+I think it still continues to be, though corporations rather than individuals now own most estates.
+The northeast part of India, particularly eastern Assam and the area around Darjeeling produces more than 20% of the world’s Tea.
 And it may not be wrong to call them the teaspoon of the world.
-I had seen tea gardens earlier during my Kerala and Sri Lanka holidays.
+I had seen some of these gardens earlier during my Kerala and Sri Lanka holidays.

-Harvesting the Leaf.
+Harvesting the Leaf

-Every tea garden is constantly being plucked for the fresh light green colored leaves on top of the plant.
+Every one of these gardens is constantly being plucked for the fresh light green colored leaves on top of the plant.
 To be precise two leaves and a bud is plucked together for the best tea.
 An average worker can pluck anywhere between 60-80 kgs of leaves per day and gets paid about 2-3 Rs per kg.
 A basket can carry about 5 kgs of tea leaves and the leaves are weighed several times a day.
 They usually start their work early morning with the sun and work till it goes down, with one lunch break and two tea breaks.

-Most of the labor force comes from the states of Bihar and UP who have now settled down around these Tea estates.
+Most of the labor force comes from the states of Bihar and UP which have now settled down around these Tea estates.
 It was a pleasure to see them leaving in groups one evening, tired but looking forward to being back home.

-I love the sight of tea gardens though the atmosphere around them is always hot and humid making it difficult to stand there for too long.
-The acres and acres of land covered with tea plantations as if the earth was covered with thick green carpet.
-The tall trees standing in between them to provide shade to both the tea plants and to the workers working on them.
+I love the sight of these gardens, though the atmosphere around them is always hot and humid making it difficult to stand there for too long.
+The acres and acres of land were covered with tea plantations as if the earth was covered with a thick green carpet.
+The tall trees standing in between them provide shade to both the tea plants and to the workers working on them.
 Sometimes the vines of spice plants are wrapped around these tall trees, giving you multiple shades of green in one go.

-Assam Tea Gardens.
+Assam Tea Gardens

-Tea Research Institute, Tocklai, Jorhat.
+Tea Research Institute, Tocklai, Jorhat

 Our tea sojourn could not have been complete without a visit to Tocklai in Jorhat, which is the world’s largest tea research institute.
-And does research on all aspects of tea, right from the soil that it grows into the way it is packaged and sold.
+And does research on all aspects of tea, right from the soil that it grows in, to the way it is packaged and sold.
 It also comes out with new varieties of tea and new systems, methods, and processes for processing the tea.
-Tocklai campus is beautiful, with some ponds full of lotus and lilies and numerous tall and small trees dotted with seasonal flowers.
+The Tocklai campus is beautiful, with some ponds full of lotus and lilies and numerous tall and small trees dotted with seasonal flowers.
 We could not see the tea museum as it was a holiday, but the campus itself was pleasing.